Inviting Teammates

 ## Domain verification

 Enterprises can complete domain verification so that anyone with their company's email domain can automatically sign into Corridor.
 Under **Team Details** on the **Teams** page, follow the steps under **Domain Verification**.
-Anyone who logs in without being invited will automatically become an IDE user.
+Anyone who logs in without being invited will automatically become a Standard User.

 ## Post-invite instructions